 When I was involved in the HPV issue, it was to try to get the Government to bring in genital warts protection for females and to have that added to the cervical cancer vaccination.
 As it happened, the pharmaceutical company in the town I represent was making the vaccination that did not include it.
 Somebody came along and pointed out that this might mean a loss of trade for the particular business.
 I explained that the role and responsibility of a Member of Parliament—of the Government also—is not to put their constituency interest first, but to put the national interest first.
 My hon.
 Friend the Minister will not need any reminding that public health first means prevention of illness, then curing illness and then caring for those who cannot be cured.
 This issue is about prevention.
 The introductory speech should convince those behind the Minister to get things moving.

 We look forward to hearing that the Minister is persuaded and that he will give a strong nudge to the Joint Committee.
-We look forward to being able to congratulate my hon.
+We look forward, in time, to being able to congratulate my hon.
 Friend on achieving—with Government, the medical profession, the nursing profession and the affected communities—this progress, which has been too long delayed.